rumialirome-ship-it/A-babaexch/README.md

 -   **502 Bad Gateway Error**: This usually means Nginx can't connect to your backend.
     -   Check if the backend is running with `pm2 status`.
 If it has stopped or is in an errored state, check the logs with `pm2 logs ababa-backend`.
 -   **Permission Errors**: If you have issues with the database file, ensure its directory has the correct permissions: `sudo chown -R $USER:$USER /var/www/html/A-babaexch/backend`.
 -   **Changes Not Appearing**: If you update frontend files, you may need to clear your browser cache.
-For backend changes, restart the process with `pm2 restart ababa-backend`.
+For backend changes, restart the process with `pm2 reload ababa-backend`.